awsdocs/aws-ruby-developer-guide/doc_source/paging-responses.rst

 pages to retrieve, or use the :code:`last_page?` method to verify there are no more pages to retrieve.

-If there are more pages, use the :code:`next_page` (note there is no :code:`?`) method to retrieve the next page of results, as shown in the following example.
+If there are more pages, use the :code:`next_page` (notice there is no :code:`?`) method to retrieve the next page of results, as shown in the following example.

 .. code-block:: ruby

     s3 = Aws::S3::Client.new

-    # get the first page of data
+    # Get the first page of data
     response = s3.list_objects(bucket:'aws-sdk')

-    # get additional pages
+    # Get additional pages
     while response.next_page? do
       response = response.next_page
-      # use the response data here...
+      # Use the response data here...
     end

 .. note:: If you call the :code:`next_page` method and there are no more pages to retrieve, the SDK raises an